Foundations for Mature Skin

 The Leaping Bunny Program includes eight national animal protection groups who have banded together to form the Coalition for Consumer Information on Cosmetics (CCIC).
 They promote a single comprehensive standard with an intentionally recognized Leaping Bunny Logo.

 A Leaping Bunny Certification can be sought and obtained by companies, indicating that they have passed a rigorous set of criteria and agree to ongoing testing to ensure that they continue to adhere to the established cruelty-free standards.

 A company can provide cruelty-free products without the Leaping Bunny certification, so a lack of that symbol doesn’t mean the products would not qualify, or that they do not in some way manufacture their products in a cruelty-free environment.

-All that said (whew!), here are three companies that offer cosmetics for mature skin and the products are cruelty-free.
-My experience personally is with the first, Thrive Causemetics, and the other two are highly rated, so I ranked them in my personal ‘best’ category for cruelty free makeup brands and foundations for mature skin.
+All that said (whew!), here are a number of companies that offer cosmetics for mature skin and the products are cruelty-free.
+My experience personally is with City Beauty, Thrive Causemetics, and Boom by Cindy Joseph so I included in them my personal ‘best’ category for cruelty free makeup brands and foundations for mature skin.

 This post contains affiliate links.
 If you click on a link and decide to purchase a product, I will earn a small commission at no additional cost to you.
 Thank you!
 Disclosure Policy

 Do You Know How to Dress for Your Body Shape?

 Best Cruelty Free Makeup Brands and Foundations for Mature Skin